ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

-Apart from typical checks, it will also store the [metadata](https://github.com/ava-labs/blobvm/blob/master/chain/set_tx.go#L41) on the provided database instance.

 #### Signed Transaction

-We cannot issue unsigned transactions to the network.
-The sender needs to add its signature with the unsigned transaction to make a [signed transaction](https://github.com/ava-labs/blobvm/blob/master/chain/tx.go).
-A signature is basically an [ECDSA signature](https://cryptobook.nakov.com/digital-signatures/ecdsa-sign-verify-messages) (using sender's private key) of the [KECCAK256](https://keccak.team/keccak.html) hash of [typed unsigned transaction data (Digest hash)](https://eips.ethereum.org/EIPS/eip-712).
+The unsigned transactions mentioned previously can't be issued to the network without first being signed.
+BlobVM implements signed transactions by embedding the unsigned transaction alongside its signature in [`Transaction`](https://github.com/ava-labs/blobvm/blob/master/chain/tx.go).
+In BlobVM, a signature is defined as the [ECDSA signature](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) of the issuer's private key of the [KECCAK256](https://keccak.team/keccak.html) hash of the unsigned transaction's data ([digest hash](https://eips.ethereum.org/EIPS/eip-712)).

 ```go
 type Transaction struct {